intro-to-research/intro-to-research.github.io/_pages/how.md

 If you're just starting out in a new field (e.g., NLP), you must first learn what are the premiere research venues for publication.
 In Computer Science, conferences are the gold standard for disseminating research findings, not journals.

-**IDENTIFY THE TOP-TIER CONFERENCES**
+**IDENTIFY THE TOP-TIER CONFERENCES:**

 You can do this by looking at where prolific researchers in the field tend to publish.
 A professor's list of publications is usually located on their website, along with Google Scholar or Semantic Scholar.
 For AI-related fields, you can visit [https://aideadlin.es/?sub=ML,NLP,SP](https://aideadlin.es/?sub=ML,NLP,SP).
-For context, each field tends to have just 3-4 "top-tier" conferences.
+For context, each field tends to have just 3-4 "top-tier" conferences, nearly all of which are yearly and with free access to all publications.
+You can find a given conference's accepted papers by searching online for "[CONFERENCE NAME] [YEAR] accepted papers" (e.g., "NAACL 2021 accepted papers").

-[TODO: mention skimming paper titles, tutorials, workshops, shared tasks, course syllabi]

-- Identify top-tier conferences (even if it’s not where you’ll submit, good to know what’s being done)
-- Scan many Abstracts, Introductions, Conclusions
-- Take notes about common problems, datasets, approaches, metrics.
+**READ AND TAKE NOTES:**
+Once you have identified the top venues, gain an understanding of the most common problems by reading/skimming tons of paper titles from the last 2-3 years.
+It's also highly useful to look at the tutorials, workshops, and shared tasks from each of the conferences.
+Also, you can get an indication of the important problems by looking at graduate course syllabi to see what is covered in the curriculum.

+As you read papers and become familiar with the field, take extensive notes on the common problems, datasets, approaches, metrics, and authors who work you enjoy.
+Your perspective of the field and problems will likely significantly shift during the first few weeks, so don't underestimate the power of taking and reviewing notes.
+I suggest using a medium/format that will encourage you to be free and comfortable in your writing, one that doesn't stifle your creativity and thoughts.
+For example, for me, a simple, no-frills text editor (e.g., emacs, Sublime, or Evernote) is most conducive for notetaking and brainstorming, and when I want to come up with research ideas, I prefer to use a piece of scratch paper and pen.

 ## RESEARCH PROBLEM AXES
 - Size of contribution/impact